-- All youth complete a New Member Registration Form. - This is signed by the leader and returned to the office by the parent. - This is done for EVERY new club they join. - All youth must register through 4H Online. - This MUST be completed annually. - ALL 4-H events require youth to be enrolled in 4-H online in order to participate.
-In order to participate in a state event, the member must be enrolled in the county program by January 1 of the event year. - Event Permission forms for all activities other than regular club meetings. - These can be found on the website: https://hunterdon.njaes.rutgers.edu/4h/
+- All youth must register online. - This MUST be completed annually. - ALL 4-H events require youth to be enrolled online in order to participate.
+In order to participate in a state event, the member must be enrolled in the county program by January 1 of the event year. - Youth who register for a club will be confirmed by a leader - Event Permission forms for all activities other than regular club meetings. - These can be found on the website: https://hunterdon.njaes.rutgers.edu/4h/